Edgar3g/cookbook/Readme.md

 ## Getting Start

-    > Do you need have python installed into your machine
+    > you need to have python already installed on your computer.

+    > clone the repository to your machine

+    Open the folder project, and Run into your terminal

+    > py -m pip install -r requirements.txt

-python manage.py makemigrations
+    > py manage.py makemigrations

-python manage.py migrate
+    > py manage.py migrate

-python manage.py loaddata ingredients
+    > py manage.py loaddata ingredients

+    and to finish run

+    > py manage.py runserver

+## Preview

+## Techs

+    - Django
+    - graphene_django